My Plans With The Atmos Summit Card (2026)

 Remember our discussion about the 100k GCA you earn after spending $60,000 in a cardmember year?

-Bilt and Alaska Airlines have a special partnership where you can pay rent through Bilt to earn 3x points per rent dollar spent.
+Bilt and Alaska Airlines have a special partnership where you can pay rent through Bilt to earn 3x points per rent dollar spent (on up to the first $50,000 of rent paid per calendar year).
 While this does incur a 3% transaction fee, it can still be worthwhile.

 If your rent is $2,000 a month, that's $24,000 in spend annually without changing a single habit, putting you more than a third of the way to the 100K GCA.